Raspberry Vanilla Cake with Buttercream Frosting

 Divide the batter evenly into the prepared tins and press the raspberries firmly into the batter.
 Bake for 30-35 minutes until lightly golden and a test skewer comes out clean.
 Allow the cake to rest for 10 minutes before turning out onto a wire rack to cool completely.

-Place the butter, crème fraîche and vanilla in a mixing bowl fitted with a paddle attachment.
-Whisk until creamy and pale in colour.
-Sift in the confectioners’ sugar and salt.
-Beat together until well combined.
-Add the lemon juice and food colouring, giving it a thorough final whisk to ensure the colour is evenly incorporated.
+For the buttercream, place the butter, crème fraîche and vanilla in a mixing bowl fitted with a paddle attachment.
+Whisk until creamy and pale.
+Add the icing sugar and salt and whisk until well combined.
+Add the lemon juice and food colouring and mix to incorporate.

 BK Handy Tip: Wrap the cooled, un-iced cakes in cling film and refrigerate for an hour to firm up.
 This makes it more manageable and easier to ice.